favxlaw/Python_project/README.md

 # Python_project
+## Social_book
-A project to practice python and Django and get better at it
+This is a social media app: One of those practice project to get better at python and django